ujac81/PiBlaster/README.md

 end remote
 ```
-The key names are free, but there is an unwritten standard for the key
+The key naming is free, but there is an unwritten standard for the key
-naming, the maybe just use these names.
+naming.
+So maybe just use these names.

 Now lirc daemon should be started on boot.
 To tell your application how to use the lirc commands, you need to configure